Buying Guide 11 min read 03 July 2026 487 views

 Day of the Week Matters Too

-Weekend viewings are competitive — multiple buyers often see the same car on a Saturday.
-If you can view midweek, you'll face less competition and sellers may be more willing to negotiate.
-Monday and Tuesday are particularly good for online negotiation — sellers who've had a quiet weekend are more motivated.
+Weekend viewings are competitive — multiple buyers often look at the same car on Saturday.
+If you can view midweek, you face less competition and sellers who have had a quiet weekend may be more motivated to deal.
+Monday and Tuesday are particularly good for making an offer: sellers who didn't get offers over the weekend may accept a Monday-morning approach that they'd have rejected during a busy Saturday when three other buyers were coming to look.

 Recommended Products & Services